xanallal/data-portfolio/README.md

 • How does delivery performance evolve over time?

 Results
-• Average delivery time is around 12 days.
+• ⏱️ Average delivery time: 12.37 days.
-• Southeast region has the highest order volume.
+• 📦 Highest order volume: Southeast region.
-• Credit card is the main payment method.
+• 💳 Main payment method: Credit card with 73.7% of orders.
-• Toys is the top-selling category.
+• 🧸 Top-selling category: Toys with over 67,000 orders.
-• Strong peak in sales at the end of 2017.
+• 📈 Sales peak: Q4 2017 with the highest monthly growth.

 How to run
 • Open the Google Colab notebook with the link in this README.